replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes {#bug-fixes-v2023-03-21-0}
 * Fixes Rook Ceph healthy check by not considering unhealthy when a deployment does not contains the `ceph-version` value properly set caused by a bug into Rook Ceph versions < `1.4.8`.
-* Fixes broke upgrades because of was not possible uninstall Rook.
+* Fixes broke upgrades because was not possible to uninstall Rook.
 Failures scenarios will be highlighted with further information.
 * Fixes issues where the script get stuck to migrate from Rook.
 Timeouts were added with further information for troubleshooting scenarios.
 * Fixes a bug where Rook data was not being removed even after Rook Ceph was removed from the cluster.
 * Fixes bug regression introduced in the previous release `v2023.03.20-0` where the registry addon fails to create the object store.